-Pamela Scott, one of the authors of “Creating Capitol Hill, Place, Proprietors, and People” will give a talk on Wednesday, September 26, 2018, at 7 p.m. at Hill Center, 921 Pennsylvania Ave.
+Architectural historian Pamela Scott, one of the authors of “Creating Capitol Hill, Place, Proprietors, and People” will discuss Capitol Hill’s early development with an emphasis on the roles played by the artisans and architect/builders who resided here on the Hill.
+Wednesday, September 26, 2018, at 7 p.m. at Hill Center, 921 Pennsylvania Ave.
 SE.

 With a forward by Cokie Roberts, the book was published by the United States Capitol Historical Society.
 Creating Capitol Hill, Place, Proprietors, and People recounts Capitol Hill’s convoluted and fascinating history; in four essays the story is revealed, recounted, and unraveled.